Board of Directors

 Marnie Taylor

 Marnie has been President/CEO of the Oklahoma Center for Nonprofits since 2011.
 She has more than 40 years of leadership in volunteerism, board service, fundraising, and community engagement.
-She is a board member of the Potts Family Foundation, Sunbeam Family Services, and Friends of the Governor’s Mansion.
-She also serves as the Chair for the National Council on Nonprofits.
+She is a board member of the Potts Family Foundation and Sunbeam Family Services.
+She also is the former Chair for the National Council on Nonprofits.
 She is a graduate of Leadership Oklahoma XXIV, Leadership OKC XV, SALTT Class X, and Founding Director of Youth Leadership Exchange.
-A graduate of Notre Dame, she enjoys spending time with her husband Clayton, their sons Clay and Clark, and their 3 grandchildren.
+A graduate of Notre Dame, she enjoys spending time with her husband Clayton, sons Clay and Clark, and their three grandchildren.

 Valerie Thompson